-Diana Ramirez (BA ’17) is the first SUST major to graduate with a double-major in Sociology, a landmark accomplishment that coincided with the merger of the two programs with the new Department of Sociology, Sustainability, & Community Development.
+Diana Ramirez (BA ’17) is the first SUST major to graduate with a double-major in Sociology, a landmark accomplishment that coincided with the merger of the two programs in the new Department of Sociology, Sustainability, & Community Development.
 She completed an internship at the Field Museum, worked as a summer steward on the WB Rooftop Garden in 2017 as a new alum, and also participated in the Field Museum’s Urban Ecology Field Lab program that same summer.
 She currently works as a Direct Support Professional AND Garden Club co-founder/leader at Community Support Services in Brookfield IL, and advocates for community resilience in her hometown of Berwyn IL.
 Diana also serves as a Roots & Routes summer intern at the Field Museum and as a volunteer organizer for the annual One Earth Film Festival.
 Check out her recently published article, “Scavenging the South Lakefront,” in the South Side Weekly (10 Oct 2018).

 Emily Rhea (BA ’16) works as an Assistant Project Manager and Energy Analyst at Eco Achievers (Chicago), an energy rating and consulting company focused on green building design and certification.
 She is also an active member of the Chicago Sustainability Leaders Network, which she joined during her student days at RU.
 Emily pursued several internship and travel opportunities after transferring to Roosevelt in 2014, including working as a Microcosm film intern with SUST adjunct professor Michele Hoffman, a wildlife conservation intern in Hawaii with the Hawaii Wildlife Fund, and an urban farming/education intern at Plant Chicago.